wlgnstla/Waifu-Generator/README.md

 # Waifu-Generator

-🌸 With a click of a single button, you'll be able to see your waifu in a natural, pristine landscape. 🌸
+🌸To all the anime/manga fans out there, rejoice!
+You can browse through your favorite characters with the click of a single button, all the while enjoying the beautiful landscape.🌸

+Find them <a href="https://wlgnstla.github.io/Waifu-Generator/"> here </a>